averyspencer/bendian/README.md

 # bendian
 generalized little-endian to big-endian and vice versa conversion function

-## to test on Windows (instructions vary by compiler; the example here uses PellesC's "cc" driver)
+## to test on windows
-    # PellesC, a freeware C compiler for Windows, can be downloaded from <http://www.smorgasbordet.com/pellesc/>
+    # PellesC, a freeware C compiler for Windows, can be downloaded from http://www.smorgasbordet.com/pellesc/
+    # (i am not affiliated)
     cc /obendian_test.exe bendian.c bendian_test.c
     bendian_test
     if ERRORLEVEL 0 (